Claude CMS Help Centre

 Once the files are live, link your site to Claude and confirm everything's running.

 In Claude, open Settings → Connectors → Add custom connector.
-Enter the details provided in your welcome email.
+Enter the connector URL https://claudecms.com/mcp, then sign in with the details provided in your welcome email.

 Click Configure and enable all permissions so Claude can fully manage your site.